JonathanLorand/AgoraGarden/patterning reading group report.md

 Here is a quick sort of description of the works that we read.
 They
-- concieve of form-making processes in a conceptual and systems-theoretic light, analalyzing the role of causal interdependences of "misfit variables" and design choices, and how these interact with the context as it changes
+- concieve of form-making processes in a conceptual and systems-theoretic light, analyzing the role of causal interdependences of "misfit variables" and design choices, and how these interact with the context as it changes
 - attempt to understand why many traditional form-making processes seem to make "good forms" in a consistent manner which is adaptive over time ("homeostatic")
 - posits an answer to the previous question and proposes a systematic method of design which aims to be homeostatic while at the same time being "selfconscious"
 - aim to answer the question of what it means for a space to be "beautiful and alive" and what it means to have a "high quality of life" in terms of architecture
 - propose a methodological framework for creating spaces which are alive, beautiful, and offer a high quality of life.
-This framework has aspects which are
+This framework has aspects which are (ideally)
 	- structured sytemically in a fractal-like language of patterns which are ordered roughly by scale and by dependencies with respect to form and function
 	- has a sequential and compositional mode of design and deployment
 	- guided by principles (such as: ...)